MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

 ### Using a gateway with the Web connector

 If you're using the Web connector through an on-premises data gateway, you must have Internet Explorer 10 installed on the gateway machine.
-This will ensure that the `Web.Page` call through the gateway will work correctly.
+This installation will ensure that the `Web.Page` call through the gateway will work correctly.

 ### Changing the authentication method